manonaudebert/join-the-siege-vM/README.md

     source venv/bin/activate
     pip install -r requirements.txt
     ```
-3. If there's no model pkl files under model > trained_models for naive_bayes.pkl or if you want to re-train the model with more data, then train
+3. If there's no model pkl files under src > model > trained_models for naive_bayes.pkl or if you want to re-train the model with more data, then run:
     ```shell
     python -m src.model.naive_bayes_classifier
     ```